We are a community school committed to equipping students to be able to

 ICT is embedded through the curriculum, as the school has a BYOD (bring your own device) program.
 We use Edmodo for sharing of information, communicating with and providing feedback to students and parents, as well as submitting work.
 The school also has a Facebook page which is used to keep the school community informed, and to promote school events.
 The school newsletter is published each fortnight and is available in digital and print formats.
 The school is transitioning to an online student management system, and Xuno has been implemented in 2020 as the preferred system.

 While the Grounds are well maintained the buildings, due to their age, are in need of ongoing repair.
 In 2016, the school obtained a funding allocation of $4 million to begin the relocation to the Primary School site along with the Special Development School.
 This ‘Education Precinct’ began Stage 1 construction in late 2017 and was completed at the end of 2018.
-The Secondary College is currently not using this site, and the Warracknabeal SDS is occupying the rooms allocated to Warracknabeal Secondary College.
-We are waiting for Stage 2 funding to be announced.
+In May 2020, an announcement to complete the entire project was made.
+It is anticipated that the secondary college will move to this site at the commencement of 2022.

 Please contact us if you are interested in joining the team at Warracknabeal Secondary College, either as a student, community partner or staff member.